bsolomon1124/re101/README.rst

 This module pertains specifically to regexes embedded inside Python and compiled with Python's `re
 <https://docs.python.org/3/library/re.html>`_ module.

+All importable objects are compiled regular expressions.
+For instance, `nanp_phonenum` matches sequences following the North American Number Plan (NANP) format.
+In plain English, this is what would qualify as a "North American telephone number":

 .. code:: python

     >>> # Capture sequences following the